 Video of the Day

 For some people, the natural plant chemicals known as oxalates might cause problems.
-Patients currently suffering from kidney stones or who are prone to kidney stones should avoid or limit oxalate-rich foods, notes Drugs.com.
-The medical web site puts parsley in the “limit” category rather than in the class of foods you should avoid altogether, which includes strawberries, beets, spinach, rhubarb, coffee and chocolate.
+People with kidney stones or who are prone to kidney stones should avoid or limit oxalate-rich foods, notes Drugs.com.
+The medical web site puts parsley in the "limit" category rather than in the class of foods you should avoid altogether, which includes strawberries, beets, spinach, rhubarb, coffee and chocolate.
 While several types of kidney stones exist, the most common are calcium oxalate stones, according to MayoClinic.com.
 If your doctor identifies your kidney stones as belonging to the calcium oxalate class, she will likely advise you to consume less oxalate.
 Save parsley for garnishing foods by the tablespoon, rather than adding heaping helpings of the vegetable to soups or salads.

 If you ate nothing but parsley for vitamin C, you'd have to eat between 3 and 15 cups a day to overdose on the vitamin.
 But a daily intake of large amounts of parsley, combined with other C-rich foods and vitamin C supplements, could lead to toxicity.
 A 1 cup serving of fresh parsley contains 133 mg of the vitamin.
 Children under 3 should not exceed 400 mg of vitamin C each day, while the limit for adults is 2,000 mg.
 According to the Linus Pauling Institute, theories linking excess vitamin C with birth defects or vitamin deficiencies currently are unproven.